canonical/maas/docs/tags.rst

 Example:
 To use the 'gpu' tag we created to run a service called 'cuda' we would use::

-  $ juju deploy --constraints maas-tags=gpu cuda
+  $ juju deploy --constraints tags=gpu cuda

 You could list several tags if required, and mix in other juju constraints if needed::

-  $ juju deploy --constraints "mem=1024 maas-tags=gpu,intel" cuda
+  $ juju deploy --constraints "mem=1024 tags=gpu,intel" cuda

 Manually assigning tags